 It is a known fact that when you continue to judge your partner and fail to forgive you’ll be effected emotionally, as well as physically.
 We have seen many people healed physically and emotionally after forgiving their partner or those who have offended them.

-Be released by shifting or cancelling the blame and allow God, the Righteous Judge, to deal with your partner!
+To forgive from the heart you must release your partner by shifting or cancelling the blame and allow God, the Righteous Judge, to deal with him/her!
 When you choose to remove the judgment (it’s a choice, not a feeling) the emotional consequences that come through unforgiveness and physical ailments as a result of you judging your partner, will disappear.

 6. Know your partner’s buttons

 Everyone has buttons that get pushed, and everyone has someone close to them that pushes his/her buttons.
 The secret is to know the buttons that push your spouse to react.